See this easy Homemade Toothpaste for Dogs to keep that doggy breath from taking over!

 When you adopt a dog, you never know what kind of shape they are going to be in or what underlying health problems they are going to have.
 When we adopted Boomer he was very scared pup and his teeth were awful.
 We tried getting his teeth cleaned at the vet several times and it just wasn’t helping.

-While most dogs tend to not need extra special care with their teeth, some dogs– or breeds in general– are more prone to dental issues and that yucky breath smell.
+While most dogs tend to not need extra special care with their teeth, (silver lab puppies are known for their sparkling white teeth, which are natural ), some dogs– or breeds in general– are more prone to dental issues and that yucky breath smell.

 Of course getting them cleaned is a good first step, and as rescue-pet parents we always recommend having a good Vet you can voice your concerns to.
 We aren’t dog experts of course, so we always ask recommendations before trying anything new with our dogs.